AFFORDABLE, SMALL GROUP PHOTOGRAPHY ADVENTURES ACROSS THE GLOBE

 Our Tanzania photo safaris combine the world’s most abundant wildlife parks and conservation areas with expert photo coaching, local naturalist guides and experienced drivers while traveling in comfort in one of the safest destinations on the African continent.

 The good news is that in 2018 we're again offering TANZANIA'S NATIONAL PARKS & THE GREAT MIGRATION safari, and the better news is that we're offering it at the 2017 price!
-Read what safari guests from this year had to say.
+Read what safari guests from last year had to say.

 Join wildlife photographer RICK COLLINS on the ultimate 12-day African photo safari spanning Tanzania’s northern national parks – with wildlife unique to each – and culminating in one of the most extraordinary natural spectacles on earth – the Great Wildebeest Migration.
 With camera in hand, you’ll witness the largest mammal migration in the world as more than 1-1/2 million wildebeests, zebras and gazelles cross the crocodile-infested Mara River separating Tanzania’s Serengeti National Park from Kenya’s Masai Mara.
 This is the photo opportunity of a lifetime and one you won’t want to miss!